bodywork-ml/bodywork-docs/docs/installation.md

 ## Required Python Version

 Bodywork is developed and tested using Python 3.9.
-We recommend that your pipelines are also developed and tested using Python 3.9, but they are likely to work with other versions.
+We recommend that your pipelines are also developed and tested using Python 3.9.

 ## Required Operating System